-A federal law, known as the Family Educational Rights and Privacy Act, or FERPA, affords parents and eligible students certain rights with respect to student education records.
-For purposes of student records, an "eligible" student is one who is age 18 or older or who is attending an institution of postsecondary education.
-These rights, as discussed in this section as well as at Objecting to the Release of Directory Information on page 15, are:
+A federal law, known as the Family Educational Rights and Privacy Act, or FERPA, affords parents and eligible students certain rights with respect to the student's education records.
+For purposes of student records, an "eligible" student is one who is 18 or older or who is attending an institution of postsecondary education.
+These rights, as discussed in this section as well as at Objecting to the Release of Directory Information on page 16, are: